 |Period:||period 4 (week 17 through 26, i.e., 20-4-2020 through 26-6-2020; retake week 28)|

 |Schedule:||Official schedule representation can be found in Osiris|

 Network science is an exciting new field that studies large and complex networks, such as social, biological, and computer networks.
 The class will address topics from network structure and growth to the spread of epidemics.
 We study the diverse algorithmic techniques and mathematical models that are used to analyze such large networks, and give an in-depth description of the theoretical results that underlie them.

 Random graphs, giant components, percolation, spreading phenomena, basic algorithms for network science, lower bounds for polynomial-time problems, sampling algorithms, streaming algorithms, sublinear algorithms, power laws, spreading phenomena, community detection, graph partitioning algorithms.

-The course assumes that you have basic skills in algorithms and mathematics.
-In particular, the course assumes familiarity with basic graph algorithms (shortest paths, flows), such as offered in Algoritmiek, and NP-completeness, such as offered in Algoritmiek or Algorithms for Decision Support.
-Having taken Algorithms and Networks is helpful, but not required.
+The course assumes that you have basic skills in algorithms and mathematics (some integrals and probabilities might be involved).
+The course assumes familiarity with basic graph algorithms (shortest paths, flows), such as offered in Algoritmiek, and NP-completeness, such as offered in Algoritmiek or Algorithms for Decision Support.
+Having taken Algorithms and Networks is very helpful, but not required.

 |Literature:||A. Barabasi, Network Science, for free online|